ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-A ReceiveError occurs when data is received by the underlying Protocol Stack that cannot be fully retrieved or parsed, and when it is useful for the application to be notified of such errors can be useful.
+A ReceiveError occurs when data is received by the underlying Protocol Stack that cannot be fully retrieved or parsed, and when it is useful for the application to be notified of such errors.
 For example, a ReceiveError can indicate that a Message (identified via the optionally passed MessageContext) that was being partially received previously, but had not completed, encountered an error and will not be completed.
 This can be useful